technomancy/leiningen/doc/TUTORIAL.md

 `:class-file-whitelist` to a regex which will be matched against .class file names you want to keep in order to remove the unwanted file.
+-->

+For projects that include some Java code, you can set the `:java-source-paths` key in project.clj to a vector of directories containing Java files.
+(You can set it to ["src"] to keep Java alongside Clojure source or keep them in a separate directory.)
+Then the `javac` compiler will run before your Clojure code is AOT-compiled, or you can run it manually with the `javac` task.

 ## What to do with it